adriancs2/auto-folder-backup/README.md

 - Run with highest privileges
 - Set a trigger with your preferred execution time (i.e. 3am)

-Questino: What if I need to backup multiple folders that I can't put them within a single folder to begin with?
+Question: What if I need to back up multiple folders and can't place them within a single folder to begin with?

-Answer: you can copy "Auto Folder Backup" to multiple folders and setup the parameters individually, then create multiple Task Schedulers for each target folder.
+Answer: You can copy "Auto Folder Backup" to multiple folders and set up the parameters individually.
+Then, create multiple Task Schedulers for each target folder.
+Ensure that the triggers for these task schedulers do not overlap with each other.
+Otherwise, the computer may experience significant performance issues if backup tasks for different target folders run simultaneously.